Young Adult and New Adult Book Markets

 - How to find a literary agent

-- How to create a marketing and publicity plan for your novel: Even before your novel is finished, you should be getting starting thinking about how you'll find readers.
+- How to create a marketing and publicity plan for your novel: Even before your novel is finished, you should start thinking about how you'll find readers.

 What Defines the New Adult Genre of Books?

-New Adult stories are often geared toward young women readers, which causes some to lump it in with Romance or with Chick Lit — but the New Adult genre has some conventions which distinguish it from either of those.
+New Adult stories are often geared toward young women readers, which causes some to lump it in with Romance or with Chick Lit — but the New Adult genre has conventions, which distinguish it both of those.

 New Adult Subject Matter